secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ```

 A **repy_v2** folder is created in the local, current working directory.
-Before issuing Github commands, you need to change directories - to either the cloned repository's directory, or to one of its sub-directories.
+Before issuing GitHub commands, you need to change directories to either the
+cloned repository's directory, or to one of its sub-directories.
 For example:

 ```
 $ cd repy_v2/
 ```

-### Keep your Fork in Sync with the Upstream Repository
+### Keep your Fork in Sync with the original Repository
-Setting an alias for a repository can help developers better manage repository changes and
+Setting an alias for a repository can help developers better manage repository
-keep local and remote repositories in sync.
-The alias is a string that refers to the repository by name instead of the
+changes and keep local and remote repositories in sync.
+The alias is a string
+that refers to the repository by name instead of the repository's full URL.
+In
-repository's full URL.
-In the example below, the forked [repy_v2](https://github.com/SeattleTestbed/repy_v2) repository is given the **upstream** alias:
+the example below, the original
+[repy_v2](https://github.com/SeattleTestbed/repy_v2) repository is given the
+**upstream** alias:

 ```
 $ git remote add upstream https://github.com/SeattleTestbed/repy_v2.git
 ```

 Fetching and merging the latest changes of `upstream` (remembering that the
-`upstream` alias points to the forked repository) can be done with the `pull`
+`upstream` alias points to the original repository) can be done with GitHub's
-Github command.
+`pull` command.
 The `pull` command fetches changes made to the remote
 repository and merges them into your local repository.
 Branches are multiple
 working versions of a master project (or document).
 The main branch is the
 master repository and multiple, local branches of this master may be created by